Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 is the cost of the manuals that are shared at five hundred naira only and it’s

-months we started we have about five people that have been completely empowered
+I can count that in less than the six months we started we have about five people that have been completely empowered and are feeding from this empowerment.

-Second: is the
+Secondly: is the

-Zenith holiday school school which is aimed at imparting knowledge for free
+Zenith holiday school which is aimed at imparting knowledge for free to students of all categories to concretize their

 educational foundations and teach them practical applications of what they